eniallator/Mandela-Generator/README.md

-# Web-Animation-Template
+# Mandela Generator

-My template repository for creating web animations
+A web art thing that generates mandelas with tensorflow.